389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 #### Prevent duplicate 48861

-When updating membership attributes of a group, a direct or indirect impacted member of that group can be found several time.
-The ticket [48861](https://fedorahosted.org/389/ticket/48861) will prevent that an impacted member is listed/fixed several time.
+When updating membership attributes of a group, a direct or indirect impacted member of that group can be found several times.
+The ticket [48861](https://fedorahosted.org/389/ticket/48861) will prevent that an impacted member is listed/fixed several times.
 A first fix, caching in an hash table the already fixed nodes, divides by **2** the duration of provisioning of a tree.
 The tree being creates with [create_test_data.py](https://github.com/freeipa/freeipa-tools/blob/master/create-test-data.py)

 #### caching of groups